 v.
 The laboratory may replace a calibration standard provided that:

-a. the laboratory analyzes the replacement standard within twenty-four (24) hours of the original calibration standard analysis for that particular calibration level;
+a. the laboratory analyzes the replacement standard within the next working day of the original calibration standard analysis for that particular calibration level; as long as no changes have been made to the instrument.

 the laboratory replaces all analytes of the replacement calibration standard if a standard within the interior of the calibration is replaced; and